Indigenous perspectives and content

 In order for Indigenous perspectives to be deeply embedded in a classroom, it is helpful to have Knowledge Keepers.
 We caution that Indigenous perspectives cannot be deeply reflected in a single piece of media or written document outside their cultural contexts.
 We acknowledge this may be a difficult task.
 We encourage educators to follow these suggestions from the authors of Natural Curiosity:

-- Be aware of the complexities of real Indigenous people
+- Be conscious of the complexity of Indigenous peoples' lived experiences;

 How can Knowledge Keepers help?